 - Channel Adaptors shall be used for channel testing.

-- Performance Level of the tester adaptor shall be equal performance level to or greater than the cabling system under test for links, permanent links or channel
+- Performance Level of the tester adaptor shall equal or be greater than the performance level of the cabling system under test for links, permanent links MPTL or channel.

 The term Category 5 has been adopted by Australian and New Zealand Standards as well as by the International Standard ISO/IEC 11801, instead of the American term Category 5e.